-7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following:
+7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: Α. Any 4 or all of the above Green audit Energy audit Environment audit Clean and green campus recognitions/awards 5.
+Beyond the campus environmental promotional activities

-- 1. Green audit

-- 2. Energy audit

-- 3. Environment audit

-- 4. Clean and green campus recognitions/awards

-- 5. Beyond the campus environmental promotional activities

-File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency View File Certificates of the awards received View File Any other relevant information View File etc. Provision for enquiry and information: Human assistance, reader, scribe, soft copies of reading materials, screen reading, etc.
+File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency View File Certificates of the awards received View File Any other relevant information View File 7.1.7 - The Institution has a di friendly and barrier-free envi Ramps/lifts for easy access to ronment: